stratri/healthy-candies/static_data/README.md

 To get it, you first need to run the `scrap_images.py` script to get all the images for all products.
 Then you should run the `extract_colors.py` script (takes a lot of time).

+## File: `clusters.csv.zip`

+This file contains the resulting mapping from products to cluster using DBSCAN.